 If you are a photographer, you will be walking most of the time.
 So bring good boots for that.
-If you are planned to go to the mountains or walk around a valley, as an example, bring it good hiking boots.
+If you are planned to go to the mountains or walk around a valley, as an example, bring good hiking boots.
 Your feeds will tell you thanks at the end of the day.

-If your workshop move more around the city, try to bring comfortable shoes for that.
+If your workshop moves more around the city, try to bring comfortable shoes for that.
 Be sure your feeds are comfortable with that.
 We recommend bringing not new shoes, so you already know that not make small injuries.

 Flip flops are comfortable and not will take space in your luggage.
-You can wear at these moments of relaxing of your trips, not all hotels have a pair in their rooms.
+You can wear it at these moments of relaxing of your trips, not all hotels have a pair in their rooms.

 Going to the jungle and not carry anti-mosquito spray?
 Hiking during summer and not sun protection in your bag?
 There are some items you must wear according to the location and season.
-Check it well what other travelers recommend taking, and don’t miss at home.
+Check it well what other travelers recommend taking, and don’t miss it at home.

 Be sure to ask the photographer guide to give you a list.
 The workshop host should know you should take to the sessions

 We include the last, but must the first thing you need… luggage.
 Choose something light and resistant, so it not will break during the flights or your trip!